AFT-Oregon members engage in political and legislative advocacy on behalf of our federation, our communities, and our professions.

 Keep the electoral timetable in mind when you begin your endorsement process.
 There are various dates that are important to remember, including:

-• Deadline to file to run for office
+- Deadline to file to run for office

-• Voters’ pamphlet due date
+- Voters’ pamphlet due date

-• Primary and general election days
+- Primary and general election days

 If you want your endorsements to be included at a certain part of the electoral process, make sure to have your decisions made by that point.
-Be sure to let AFT-Oregon know of your endorsements–it may help AFT-Oregon with its decision-making and/or could elevate your endorsement to a higher level.
+Be sure to let AFT-Oregon know of your endorsements–it may help AFT-Oregon with our decision-making and/or could elevate your endorsement to a higher level.